GopalSeshadri/Translator/README.md

 # Translator

-Created a English to Japanese Language translator using Encoder to Decoder and attention architecture.
+Created an English to Japanese Language translator using Encoder to Decoder and attention architecture.

 The input, English language sentences, are tokenized into words and target, Japanese language sentences are tokenized into a character.
 A token of Japanese language can be a Hiragana or a Katagana or a kanji character.